From a Saturday Evening Post

 upside of the head of the drug kingpin.
 After a few stray and deadly

 bullets, Graves returns to town to wrap up his assignment.
-Powers' hysteria at the end is a bit much.
+Powers' hysteria of being arrested at the end is a bit much.

 No comments: